solarZoey/Testing/README.md

 # Testing
-A test repo for learning Github
+This was a repo just to test github features, it is now a repo for experiments in new languages and frameworks.